 Time was when the Big C was as mysterious as the Black Hole.
 With myths and misconceptions corrected, and with the public more aware of preventive measures, the Philippine Society of Medical Oncology (PSMO) envisions a country of well-informed Filipinos empowered to battle the Big C

-By Gelyka Ruth R. Dumaraos
+By Paulita Teruel, MD and Gelyka Ruth R. Dumaraos

 Around 50 years ago, the practice of medical oncology was considered a novel specialty in the Philippines, where many areas remained uncharted territory.
 Oncologists trained abroad were only a handful and the knowledge on cancer treatment was limited.

 The birth of the Philippine Society of Medical Oncology (PSMO) was a game-changer.

 PSMO came into existence in 1969, borne out of a great need to have a group to lead the handful of medical oncologists in the country.
 At a time when referrals were still sporadic and there was a need to know more about the disease, US-trained doctors—Dr. Reuben Guerrero, Dr. Deogracias Custodio and Dr. Emiliana San Diego decided to organize themselves to form today’s premiere organization for medical oncology specialists.

 Dr. Guerrero became the first president; Dr. Custodio, the chairman of the board; and Dr. San Diego, the secretary.
 The 11 other charter members were Drs.
 Emilio Abello Jr., Cesar Rosales, Aproniano Tangco, Pacita Lopez, Maria Warren, Lourdes del Rosario, Felipe Manalo, Wilfredo Salvador, Bernardino Agustin, Jesus Millan and Francisco Rillo.